 Higher education libraries across America hold $100 Billion in scholarly knowledge, the majority of which can't be found on the internet.
 This knowledge has been amassed through careful selection over many years and is augmented at substantial expense every year.
 And, thanks to U.S. copyright law, this knowledge is free to scan an unlimited number of times, or until the books disintegrate.

-Because of this, hundreds of universities across America have added high-speed self-serve book scanning machines to their library floors; machines that create digital content at rates of 5 to 20 pages per minute.
+Because of this, 70% of students at US universities, over 800 major university campuses across America, have added high-speed self-serve book scanning machines to their library floors; machines that create digital content at rates of 5 to 20 pages per minute.
 These self-serve Knowledge Imaging Centers are much gentler on books and produce higher-quality digital content than the paper reprints produced by paper copiers.
 The images can cost as little as 1¢ per page and are readable on tablets & smart phones as well as notebooks and regular PCs.
 The images can be printed at any time for those who still prefer hard copy.

 Paper copiers are as necessary as ever in administrative areas across campus, but copier companies don't want to give up that one place they no longer belong, the library floor.